Back to Blog

 Best for: Large Australian enterprises and government departments where AI governance, risk frameworks, and regulatory compliance are essential requirements alongside any technology deployment.

-KPMG has one of the largest AI consulting practices in Australia, with teams in every major city.
-Their strength is helping large organisations build AI governance frameworks, manage risk, and satisfy regulatory and board-level requirements.
-In Australia's heavily regulated financial services and government sectors, this capability is essential.
+KPMG operates one of the largest AI consulting practices in Australia, with teams in every major city.
+Their strength lies in helping large organisations build AI governance frameworks, manage risk, and meet regulatory and board-level requirements.
+In Australia's heavily regulated financial services and government sectors, this capability is critical.

 What KPMG does well:

-- National scale: Large teams that can support AI programs across multiple states and business units
+• National scale: Large teams capable of supporting AI programs across multiple states and business units

-- Data strategy: Advising on the data foundations required for AI deployment to succeed
+• Data strategy: Advising on the data foundations needed for AI deployment to succeed

 Who it's best for: ASX 200 companies and government departments across Australia where governance and compliance are non-negotiable.
 Organisations that need AI strategy presented in the language of boards and regulators.

 Considerations: KPMG's strength is strategy and governance.
-For custom AI engineering and agent development, you'll typically need a delivery partner alongside them.
+For custom AI engineering and agent development, you will typically need a delivery partner alongside them.

 3. Deloitte Australia